owkin/PyDESeq2/datasets/README.md

 ## Folder organisation

-The `tcga_data` is supposed to be organized in the following way:
+The `tcga_data` (TODO: add more info on where the tcga_data directory should be located) is supposed to be organized in the following way:

 ```
 tcga_data